zopefoundation/meta/config/README.rst

   - Configuration for a zc.buildout recipe.
 It is tested using multiple processes, so coverage has to be configured in a special way.
-(Supports pure python packages which also run on PyPy.)
+(Supports pure Python packages which also run on PyPy.)

 * pure-python

-  - Configuration for a pure python package.
+  - Configuration for a pure Python package.

 * zope-product

-  - Configuration for a pure python package which uses zc.buildout inside ``tox.ini`` to be able to pin the installed dependency versions the same way ``buildout.cfg`` does it.
+  - Configuration for a pure Python package which uses zc.buildout inside ``tox.ini`` to be able to pin the installed dependency versions the same way ``buildout.cfg`` does it.